American Enka Company: The American Enka and A Time When The Fabric Was Just As Important As The Designer, 1950s-1980s

-SEE: Images for Enka Rayon

 The 1950s on: Research and Expansion

 Research had always been emphasized ever since the ENKA had been founded in the United States.
 In the mid-1950s, a separate research center was constructed and it was enlarged in the early 1960s.
 This led to broadening the development of synthetic fiber.
 Already during the late thirties, the ENKA had begun a relationship with the textile research group at the National Bureau of Standards.
 When its director, Milton Harris, started the Harris Research Laboratories after World War II, his relationship with the American Enka Company continued and expanded.
 Others associated with ENKA's research over the years would also be honored with major honors in the fields of chemistry, polymer chemistry and textiles.
 Ralph McGregor would be the last to be honored with his receipt of the Louis Atwell Olney Medal (Louis Olney).

 Attendant with this emphasis on research was the belief of having an educated work force.
 The American Enka supported a formal program of college education for its own work force in which its employees could participate in their spare time.
 A charitable trust had already been created in 1952 which provided such things as college scholarships.
 The American Enka Company also provided the means for local people to achieve in the company and outside of it.
 Two examples are Claude Swanson Ramsey, Jr., who began his career in the ENKA's industrial relations department and would over time become president of the company; and James E. Bostic, Jr., who would begin his career at the ENKA and go on to Washington, D.C., and then take on varied executive positions in the paper industry and serve on various boards as the first black director or trustee.

 In the mid-1950s, the American Enka moved its headquarters from New York's Madison Avenue to the site of its Asheville campus.
 Expansion plans of it were announced in 1969 and the facility opened in 1970.
 By that time, the American Enka Company had ten plants around the country and about 11,000 employees nationwide.
 Also, it was then that Akzona, Inc. was created to serve as a holding company for the American Enka, International Salt Company, and Organon Inc..
 Later, buildings were razed at Pack Square in downtown Asheville in 1979 so that the I. M. Pei designed Akzona headquarters could be built.